Anaxagoras7/HF-Text-Summarizer/README.md

 # Text Summarizer
-Text summarization using Hugging Face and web app UI using Gradio.
+Text summarization using Hugging Face and web app using Gradio.
 Website: https://huggingface.co/spaces/anaxagoras7/gauravgs-text-summarizer

 ### Description
-- Let Hugging Face models summarize articles for you.
+- Let Hugging Face models summarize texts for you.
 - Note: Shorter articles generate faster summaries.
 - This summarizer uses bart-large-cnn model by Facebook, pegasus by Google and distilbart-cnn-12-6 by Sshleifer.
 - You can compare these models against each other on their performances.